juliennyambal/juliennyambal.github.io/content/english/blog/simple_perceptron.md

 A neuron is the most atomic element in an Artificial Neural Network (ANN).
 It has some properties:

 #### Input Nodes
 These are the static nodes in the networks.
 There are the ones feeding the network with the required inforamtion to perform the thinking.
 In the picture above it is represented by **x_1** and **x_2**.
-This makes our input set to be \mathbb{R}
+This makes our input set to be \mathbb{R}^2.
+For this example, we will simulate a couple logic gates which are AND, OR, XOR.
+The input set is as follows: